tc39/notes/es9/2018-03/mar-22.md

 ## 7.iv Test262 Status Updates (15m)
 (Leo Balter and Valerie Young)

-Leo (on the call): I like to have Valerie, that can talk about ???
+LBR: I like to have Valerie Young presenting the latest updates, as she did very nice summary for it.

 VYG: (updates)